Content Marketing, SEO, Small Business Life

-For example, I recently reviewed a client’s Google Adwords account and after auditing and adjusting the strategy, I was able to reduce the cost-per-click by 50% and increase the number of clicks by 30% and deliver more qualified leads for the customer.
+For example, I recently reviewed a client’s Google Adwords account.
+After auditing and adjusting the strategy, I reduced the cost-per-click by 50%, increased the number of clicks by 30%, and delivered more qualified leads for the customer.

 Curious about what to look for to substantiate this type of claim?
 Look for testimonials and case studies.
 Ask who the client was or what industry it was.
 Ask them when this happened and why they think it worked.
 Ask to speak with that client as a reference.
 If they’re cagey about it at all, it’s probably made up.

 When you’re looking for someone to either teach you what to do or create the marketing plan for your business, you want to make sure they know what they’re doing.
 Ask questions, do a bit of research, and dig deep.
 There are a lot of people who aren’t qualified who are posing as marketing experts, agency owners, etc. Be wary of the fake marketing expert if you want real results.

 Be careful out there, guys; there are so many posers right now that it's scary.
 This is one of the main reasons I founded Etched Marketing Academy and started offering marketing training programs.
 I'd rather teach you how to do it yourself than see you pay someone who doesn't know what they're doing.